FLOIP/flow-spec/charter.md

 ## Members

 The initial collaborating organisations are Nyaruka, InSTEDD, Ona, and VOTO Mobile.
-UNICEF and USAID is providing guidance and input.
+UNICEF and USAID are providing guidance and input.
 The project received initial funding from USAID.
 We recognize and hope that this project will outlast USAID funding and grow beyond the initial set of collaborating organisations.

 ## Scope

-- We will create an open specification that allows sharing flow definitions across platforms, so that flows can be authored, run, and visualized across platforms
+- We will create an open specification that allows sharing flow definitions across platforms, so that flows can be authored, run, and visualized across platforms.
 - We will create an open specification for the data resulting from interacting with flows, so that data can move across platforms and accelerate the creation of dashboards, analysis tools, and archiving.
 - We will create a set of supporting tools to incentivize and accelerate adoption of these two specifications.